jaturken/bulk_updater/README.md

 # BulkUpdater

 Generate and execute SQL UPDATE for bulk updating multiple records by one request.
+Required ActiveRecord.

 ## Usage